Note

 Gamma Distribution Model#

-Aquifer heterogeneity is represented using a gamma distribution for pore volumes, characterized by shape (α) and scale (β) parameters.
+Aquifer heterogeneity is represented using a gamma distribution for pore volumes, characterized by shape (\(\alpha\)) and scale (\(\beta\)) parameters, or equivalently by mean and standard deviation.

 [1]: